 As your business progresses, you might outgrow your office space, accounting software, or even your business bank account.
 If your business has grown and you feel like you need more than what you’re currently getting from your business bank account, it might be time to switch.

-If you started your business with an account like Chase Total Business Checking, which has 100 free transactions per month, but you’re now regularly making 200 transactions per month, you might consider switching to an account that offers more free transactions, like Chase Performance.
+If you started your business with an account like Chase Business Complete Banking, which has a lower number of free transactions per month, but you’re now regularly making a higher number of transactions per month, you might consider switching to an account that offers more free transactions, like Chase Performance.

 Not only does upgrading to an account like Chase Performance Business Checking give you more free transactions—and save you the money you were paying every month for transactions over your free limit—but you’ll also receive additional flexibilities that come with this kind of account.
 A more robust account like, in this case, Chase Performance, can offer greater free cash deposits, monthly free wires, and other beneficial features that you may not have with your current account.
 If you need more free transactions, free wires, or any kind of functionality that your current account does not supply, therefore, you might consider looking at a different business account your bank offers, or an account from another bank altogether.

-Returning to the example of Chase Total Business Checking, if you’re looking for more free monthly transactions, you might consider Chase vs. Bank of America business accounts.
-Compared to the 100 free transactions with Chase Total, Bank of America’s Business Fundamentals Checking account offers up to 200 free monthly transactions.
-Moreover, their next level business checking account, Business Advantage, offers 500 free transactions per month.
+Returning to the example of Chase Business Complete Banking, if you’re looking for more free monthly transactions, you might consider Chase vs. Bank of America business accounts.
+Compared to the low number of free transactions with Chase Business Complete Banking, Bank of America’s Business Advantage Fundamentals Checking account offers up to 200 free monthly transactions.
+Moreover, their next level business checking account, Business Advantage Relationship, offers 500 free transactions per month.

 As a small business owner, costs and spending are always top of mind.
 If, therefore, you feel like your business bank account is costing you too much money, it might be time to switch.
 As we mentioned previously, you might be incurring costs with your account from transaction or wire fees, and you have the option to find an account that can offer more features included.
 On the other hand, you may be facing other fees that you were not aware of when you first signed up for the account and now they’re adding up.
 Or, perhaps you’re paying a monthly fee on your account and want to find one that doesn’t charge said fee.

 Regardless of the specifics, if you’re paying a significant amount each month in fees for your business bank account, it might be time to look for a more cost effective option.
-If you’re looking for an account with virtually no fees, you might consider an account from an online bank, like Azlo or Novo, both of which are essentially free business checking accounts.
+If you’re looking for an account with virtually no fees, you might consider an account from an online bank, like Novo, which is an essentially free business checking account.

 If you have a business bank account with a traditional brick-and-mortar bank, but don’t actually take advantage of their features—like ATMs, branch access, and cash withdrawals—you might consider switching business bank accounts to a bank designed specifically for online use.

-As we mentioned, Azlo and Novo are both examples of online-only banks—both of which have very few fees, allow you to quickly and easily open a business bank account online, and include almost unlimited transactions.
-Additionally, some online banks, like Azlo, also have ATM networks that you can use if you do end up needing cash access.
+As we mentioned, Novo is an example of an online-only bank—which has very few fees, allows you to quickly and easily open a business bank account online, and includes almost unlimited transactions.
+Additionally, some online banks also have ATM networks that you can use if you do end up needing cash access.
 These online banks are growing and developing quickly, adding more capabilities and features as business owners need them.
 With this in mind, if you are, in fact, doing most of your business banking online and not using the features associated with your traditional bank, it might be worth changing your business bank account to an online-only bank.